Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain risk for M&A consulting services is low.
-These vendors procure goods and services from a number of upstream suppliers, including office supply wholesalers, commercial real estate lessors, computer and packaged software wholesalers and market research firms.
-These inputs are usually purchased on an ad hoc basis, so...
+The supply chain risk for M&A consulting services is low, which underpins buyer power by contributing to a more stable purchasing environment.
+Market vendors procure goods and services from a number of upstream suppliers, including office supply wholesalers, commercial real estate lessors, computer and packaged software wholesalers and market research...
 Subscribe to learn more.